Sanjayvaradha/3Frames_Uniform_detection/README.md

 # 2. 3Frames_yolov8.ipynb
 -> In this script the data was trained with Yolov8m

 Due to less number of images the model trained was not upto the mark.
-I suggest to use YOLOV8m model to use for prediction to get better results
+I suggest to use YOLOV8m model to use for prediction to get better results.
+The predicted images from YOLOV8m were attached to this repo.